Flooded sub-floor voids

 Furthermore, high humidity occurring within the void can transfer to living areas above where suction occurs as a result of warm air rising within the property above.
 If you consider that modern properties are often relatively well sealed, with the partial exception of open windows and ventilated sub-floors, rising air escaping through windows at high level within the property can draw air from within the sub-floor to the levels above, this resulting in dampness within floor finishes and a damp environment generally.

-As a solution, Trace can install systems to address standing water within a sub-floor void, then isolating the living space over so that formation of a warm dry environment is facilitated.
+As a solution, Trace Basement's waterproofing specialists can install waterproofing systems to address standing water within a sub-floor void, then isolating the living space over so that formation of a warm dry environment is facilitated.